boostorg/redis/README.md

 * `aedis::resp3::request`: A container of Redis commands.
 * `aedis::adapt()`: A function that adapts data structures to receive Redis responses.

-The example below shows for example how to read Redis hashes in an `std::map` using a coroutine, a short-lived connection and cancellation (see containers.cpp)
+The example below shows for example how to use a short lived connection to read Redis hashes in an `std::map` using a coroutine (see containers.cpp)

 ```cpp
 auto hgetall(endpoints const& addrs) -> net::awaitable<void>